A toss between recurring card payments vs direct debit: What’s your bet?

 Automation of fixed amounts

-Fixed-value payments are processed at consistent intervals, minimising the need for manual intervention.
-This is suitable for consistent expenses such as gym memberships or rent payments.
+Fixed-value payments are processed on a regular schedule, reducing the need for manual intervention.
+This is ideal for consistent expenses, such as gym memberships or rent payments.

-Open Banking APIs enable customers to establish and adjust standing orders via their banking applications, ensuring a smooth and clear experience.
+Open Banking APIs let customers manage standing orders directly in their banking apps, ensuring a seamless and clear experience.

 Cost efficiency